DEV SITE .48

 Network engineers often start out in ICT support roles and then progress to the position of network engineer.

-To build up Your learning towards a career as a Network engineer:
+There are a number of ways to build up your learning towards a career as a Network Engineer:

 FIT - ICT Associate Professional Network Engineer is a new IT apprenticeship-style (learn & earn) pathway to a career in the technology sector.
 FIT ICT AP is a ‘learning by doing’ format of ICT skills development which has been endorsed by the industry and government.
 This is a two-year programme during which candidates who are competent tech enthusiasts attain a Level 6 ICT and Professional Development Award.
 More

-Springboard courses ICT sklills coversion courses NFQ level 6-9 Search Springboard courses
+Springboard offers ICT skills conversion courses NFQ level 6-9 Search Springboard courses

 Pay & Salary - Network Engineer